-- (1) This statement of principles will help meet the Council's obligations under section 349 of the Gambling Act 2005 (referred to in this statement as "the Act"). - (2) Under the Act, the Council will aim to permit the use of premises for gambling.
-This is as long as it is considered to be:- - in accordance with any relevant codes of practice issued by the Gambling Commission;
+- (1) This statement of principles will help meet the council's obligations under section 349 of the Gambling Act 2005 (referred to in this statement as "the Act"). - (2) Under the Act, the council will aim to allow the use of premises for gambling.
+This is as long as it is considered to be :-

-- in accordance with any relevant guidance issued by the Gambling Commission; - in accordance with this statement of principles; and - · consistent with the licensing objectives. - (3) The Act provides for 3 categories of licence: - operating licences - personal licences - premises licences - (4) The Council is responsible for issuing premises licences.
-The Gambling Commission is responsible for issuing operating and personal licences.
-Contact details are detailed in paragraph nine.
+- in accordance with any relevant codes of practice issued by the gambling commission; - in accordance with any relevant guidance issued by the gambling commission; - in accordance with this statement of principles; and - consistent with the licensing objectives. - (3) The Act provides for 3 categories of licence : - operating licences - personal licences - premises licences - (4) The council is responsible for issuing premises licences.
+The gambling commission is responsible for issuing operating and personal licences. contact details are detailed in paragraph nine.